klaesson/pyalpha/README.md

 ## How to use

- 1. Start by taking a look at how_to_use/1.how_to_set_up_a_2D_lattice.ipynb, it explains how to construct a simulation of a 2D lattice, find its resonant modes, and access various field outputs.
+ 1. Start by taking a look at how_to_use/1.how_to_set_up_a_2D_lattice.ipynb, it explains how to choose the parameters for a simulation of a 2D lattice, and the various field outputs that can be accessed through the funcs module.
 After reading the notebook you should know how to use the basic script simulations/lattice_2D.py for an ideal grid.

  2. Learn how to add defects to the wire material, check out how_to_use/2.how_to_add_defects.ipynb